 As you imagine and shape your future, I urge you to dream boldly, act with conviction, and lean into the moment.
+Meet the "challenge of change."
 Keep moving forward, without fear, toward lives of great purpose and service.

 As your president - and as a representative of the UD faculty, staff, vowed religious, Board of Trustees, and all of Flyer Nation - I salute you and your accomplishments in this moment of human need and across your time as a University of Dayton student.